$ cd fundamentals-of-devops

 single endpoint to hit.
 This requires deploying a load balancer, as described in the next section.

-Under the hood, AWS automatically deploys multiple servers for an ELB, so you don’t get an outage if one server crashes.
+AWS automatically deploys multiple servers for an ELB, so you don’t get an outage if one server crashes.

 AWS automatically keeps the load balancer up to date, with zero downtime.